samuelburbulla/dune-mmesh/paper.md

 When a vertex is removed, the resulting star-shaped hole is re-triangulated with respect to the interface.

-For the purpose of projection, we introduce \emph{connected components}, see Figure \ref{fig:adaptconn} (right), and implement a generalized callback adaptation in dune-fem.
+For the purpose of projection, we introduce \emph{connected components}, see Figure \ref{fig:adaptconn} (right), and implement a generalized callback adaptation in Dune-Fem.

 ![Non-hierarchic projection with cut-set triangulation.\label{fig:projection}](img/projection.png)